emil799/Tic-Tac-Toe/README.md

 ## Description

-This is a **Tic Tac Toe** game built with HTML, CSS, and JavaScript, allowing you to play against another player or a bot.
+This is a **Tic Tac Toe** game built with HTML, CSS, JavaScript and Kotlin, allowing you to play against another player or a bot.
 It offers features like name input for players and score tracking.
 You can choose between two game modes:
 - **Player vs Player (PvP)**: Play against another human.
 - **Player vs Bot**: Play against a basic AI bot.